uetchy/create-create-app/README.md

 `object | undefined`

-An extra options passed to the app.
-These options will be accessible as template string.
+Extra options passed to the app.
+These options will be accessible as a cli option, interactive question, and template string.
 In this case, `--language` cli option and `{{language}}` template string will be available.

+You can find all possible options in [yargs-interactive documentation](https://github.com/nanovazquez/yargs-interactive#options).

 ## Contribution